Nick7421/Adventure_Tracker/README.md

 # Adventure Tracker
 This application uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
 This app is used to input GPS tracking data to save adventures and display the locations on google maps.
+Search through the REI database for hikes near you.

 ## Prerequisites